Find out if you’re eligible, and how much your employer can claim if they put you on temporary leave ('furlough') because of coronavirus (COVID-19).

 - 80% of the average monthly wages for the 2019 - 2020 tax year (up to a maximum of £2,500 a month)

 While you’re on furlough

-Once you are on furlough you will not be able to work for your employer, but you can undertake training or volunteer subject to public health guidance, as long as you’re not:
+Once you are on furlough you will not be able to work for your employer.
+You can undertake training or volunteer subject to public health guidance, as long as you’re not:

-If workers are required to for example, complete training courses whilst they are furloughed, then they must be paid at least the NLW/NMW for the time spent training, even if this is more than the 80% of their wage that will be subsidised.
+If workers are required to, for example, complete training courses whilst they are furloughed, then they must be paid at least their appropriate minimum wage (NLW/NMW/AMW) for the time spent training, even if this is more than the 80% of their wage that will be subsidised.

 Your employer can still make you redundant while you’re on furlough or afterwards.

 Your rights as an employee are not affected by being on furlough, including redundancy rights.

 If your employer chooses to place you on furlough, you will need to remain on furlough for a minimum of 3 consecutive weeks.
 However, your employer can place you on furlough more than once, and one period can follow straight after an existing furlough period, while the scheme is open.
 The scheme will be open for at least 4 months.